sanika191/DS202_Final_Project_SanikaBorade/README.md

 ## Demo 2

-To run the string matching demo, ensure you have the python installed.
 Create a virtual environment, activate it and install required Qiskit dependencies.
 The string matching demo requires the older version of qiskit.

 ```
 python -m venv qiskit_env2